 After a timing clock is defined on the clock net, the timing analysis performs both setup and hold checks at the data pin of the destination flip-flop under the most pessimistic, but reasonable, operating conditions.
 The data transfer from the source flip-flop to the destination flip-flop occurs safely when both setup and hold slacks are positive.

-For more information on timing analysis, see Understanding the Basics of Timing Analysis in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).
+For more information on timing analysis, see this link in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).